Thanks to Sex Sells and Rule of Sexy, Action Girls will often wear high heels to complement the rest of their Stripperifficoutfits.

 Shiki's boots in The World Ends with You are heeled, but not ridiculously so.
 The most amusing example of this trope, though, comes in the form of the footwear equipment that, given a high enough Bravery stat, anyone can wear.
 Of these, the best would have to be the Enamel Pumps — their stats in terms of defense aren't impressive, but the wearer keeps their balance when hit by enemy attacks that would otherwise knock them around.
 Oh, irony.

 Dragon Quest IX does something similar.
 There are several high heel pieces of equipment that female characters can wear and they actually increase evasion rate.
 The high heels don't look any different than other footwear, though, even though equipment actually shows up on your character in this game.

-But played straight with Raiden in the same game, whose cyborg body is equipped with rubberized heels that allow him to grip knives and swords.
+But played straight with Raiden in the same game and in Metal Gear Rising: Revengeance, whose cyborg body is equipped with rubberized heels that allow him to grip knives and swords with his feet.